jurneebrinson/audio-classification-project/README.md

 https://github.com/jurneebrinson/audio-classification-project/releases/tag/data

 To ensure the project runs correctly, download and extract the dataset into the `data/` directory at the root of the repository.
 The code assumes this exact structure when loading training, validation, and test splits.

+### Dataset Creation Process

+The dataset was constructed using a combination of:

+- Personally collected audio samples from existing sound libraries
+- Publicly available samples from [Kaggle’s Drum Kit Sound Samples Dataset](https://www.kaggle.com/datasets/anubhavchhabra/drum-kit-sound-samples?resource=download)

+Audio files were converted into spectrogram images using consistent preprocessing settings to ensure uniform resolution and scaling across all samples.
+Each spectrogram was manually verified and assigned a class label based on its source audio type.
+All outputs are trimmed to two seconds and have a sample rate of 22050 Hz.

 ## Model Architecture